defl/videoprocessor/README.md

  * MSVC 2019 community edition
     * Install MFC libraries
     * Debug builds require the [Visual Leak Detector](https://kinddragon.github.io/vld/) Visual C++ plugin
- * Note that you also need to build ffmpeg, instructions to do so are in t3rdparty\ffmpeg
+ * You also need to build a special branch of ffmpeg, instructions to do so are in 3rdparty\ffmpeg

 **Debugging**